kaw2k/lunch-games/README.md

 - Make sure secondary night roles are called out by name (even if they don't have a night action)
 - Make a isBranded toggle on players to remove their active state
-- Add some indication to the player and the moderator at night to indicate if they are active
 - Make sure flip / no flip works
 - Make sure the revive artifacts don't happen until the end of the night
-- Try to remove artifact state from artifacts, help removes the any type
-- Make sure artifact doppleganger makes you call out the player by name
-- Allow players to play and use their artifacts (for inspection or passing)
-- Have a list of reminders for the narrator with artifacts
 - Add diseased protection type, this will be a better hold for protections and figuring things out. clean this up after night ends

 ## Werewolf Options